sindhuja90/recruiter-tool/README.md

 6. Seed the database.

-   In the root directory, run the following commands in your terminal to create the database table and seed the database with initial data.
+   In the root directory (`/recruiter-tool`), run the following commands in your terminal to create the database table and seed the database with initial data.
    ```
    cd server
    npm run seed
    ```

-8. Run the server.
+8. Start the backend server.

+   The backend server will be available at http://localhost:5000.
-   In the root directory, run the following commands in your terminal to start the server.
+   In the root directory (`/recruiter-tool`), run the following commands in your terminal to start the backend server.
    ```
    cd server
    npm start
    ```

-10. Run the client.
+10. Start the frontend server.

-    In the root directory, run the following commands in another terminal to start the client.
+    In the root directory (`/recruiter-tool`), run the following commands in another terminal to start the client.
     ```
     cd client
     npm start